 (ThyBlackMan.com) Summertime has always been my favorite time of the year, probably because it was my father’s favorite time of the year.
 I was a Daddy’s girl, and summertime meant we got to hit the streets of New York and explore all that the Big Apple has to offer.
 My father, an immigrant of Jamaica, West Indies, had a knack for bringing home living outdoors, and as a kid, there was nothing more fun than being outside.
 Some of my best memories are of being with Dad in the summer.
 There were a lot of things my mother didn’t do.
 Not that she was unable to, and she was a great mother, she simply did not initiate certain activities.
 As a little girl, I thought it was that only Dads did fun stuff outside.
 As an adult I realize that isn’t true, but there are some activities, like certain sports, that are “stereotypically and traditionally male.”

 If your child’s mother is traditionally or stereotypically female, it’s possible that your kids will not be exposed to those activities.
 So as a single Dad, if you get to spend the summer of a good portion of it with your child, take advantage of the things that your child’s mom may not be interested in, have time for or whatever the reason might be.
 Regardless of the gender of your child, do what you like to do and incorporate those activities into your summer fun plan.
-This is the time that you get to enjoy your children, but it is also the time that they get to know and enjoy you for an extended period of time.
-Keeping in mind that you impact the hearts and minds of your little ones forever, here are 10 ways you can create lasting summer memories:
+This is the time that you get to enjoy your children, but it is also the time that they get to know and enjoy you for an extended period of

 1. Head to an amusement parks– What child doesn’t love the amusement park?
 My Dad was famous for waking us up and saying “get dressed quick, we are going to Coney Island!”
 For those of you from New York, you might remember Coney Island was a fun, inexpensive way to spend the day and stay close to home.
 Cotton candy, hot dogs and laughs ruled the day and it was like kiddy heaven spending the day out with Dad riding the Cyclone and eating those world famous Coney Island hotdogs.